FLEX-TLB/Automatic-Backup/README.md

 ## Build from source

 If you want to create your own executable from the source code.
-Download [python](https://www.python.org/downloads/) and you will nead [yt_dlp](https://github.com/yt-dlp/yt-dlp) for the yt_dlp module.
+Download [python](https://www.python.org/downloads/).

 ## License